deanilvincent/deanilvincent/README.md

 - An active Microsoft MVP in Developer Technologies Award Category.
 - Fan of technologies & innovations.
-- Gamer 🎮, nature lover ⛰️, tea drinker 🍷 🍵 & a learner 📖.
+- Gamer 🎮, nature lover ⛰️, tea drinker 🍷 🍵, cat person 🐈 & a learner 📖.
 - From the Philippines 🇵🇭 🏖️ 🥥

 #### Contact Me: